-An outback NSW town with an Aboriginal name that means ‘where two rivers meet’.
+Walgett is an outback town with an Aboriginal name that means ‘where two rivers meet’.

-A daily TrainLink coach links up with the XPT train at Dubbo to travel to Walgett, and all the way on to Lightning Ridge.
-There is a daily coach from Walgett to Dubbo and return to Walgett.
+A daily TrainLink coach links up with the XPT train service in Dubbo and travels to Lightning Ridge, stopping in Walgett

-Walgett District Hospital is a 28 bed facility providing acute services including minor surgical, general medical, aged care, 24 hour emergency and a three bed high dependency unit.
+Walgett Multi Purpose Service is a small public hospital with 28 beds that provides acute services including minor surgical, general medical, aged care, 24-hour emergency and a three-bed high dependency unit.